biraneves/alr-java-exceptions/README.md

-# alr-java-exceptions
+# alr-java
-Activities from the course Exceptions in Java, by Alura.
+Activities from the Java training, by Alura.